-There has been much conversation lately about the meaning of some songs that have become associated with the Christmas season.
-That is, they are songs generally sung during the Thanksgiving and New Year's holidays then not heard again for another 12 months.
+There has been much conversation lately about the meaning of some songs associated with the Christmas season.
+That is, they are songs generally sung during the Thanksgiving and New Year's holidays then not heard for another 12 months.

-Without assessing a viewpoint on a particular song, we agree it is good to frequently examine what we sing and what we say.
-Scripture reminds us to do so, especially teachings, spirits and ourselves.
+Without offering a viewpoint on a particular song, yes, it is good to frequently examine what we sing and what we say.
+Scripture reminds us to do so, especially teachings (2 Peter 2:1), spirits (1 John 4:1) and ourselves(2 Corinthians 13:5).
 Re-examination not only yields growth, it also deepens discoveries that yield fruit.
-Those who lead music for Christian worship are regularly challenged to test the lyrics of newer songs for theological accuracy as well as singability.
+Those who lead music for Christian services of worship are regularly challenged to test the lyrics of newer songs for theological accuracy as well as singability.

 Undoubtedly Christmas and Easter are two of the most popular and celebrated holidays of our culture, even among people who do not understand or believe in the central focus of their praise: That God, the Creator of Life, offers a permanent relationship with humans through the life work of His emissary Jesus The Christ.